Errata, Corrections and retractions policy

 3. A separate retraction statement titled "Retraction: [article title]" is published, associated with the retracted article, and is signed by the editors.

-A manuscript is removed in rare cases where the issues are serious and cannot be addressed through a notice of retraction or correction.
+A manuscript is deleted in exceptional cases where the issues are serious and cannot be addressed through a notice of retraction or correction.
 This circumstance happens in:

 1. When a manuscript is subject to a court order